5 min read

 When meetings come to a close, people are generally a combination of fatigued and relieved.
 This feeling can bring a really effective credit control meeting to its knees if you’re not careful.
 Without a crystal clear ‘next actions’, the momentum generated during the meeting is all but lost once everyone walks out the door.

 This is where a great scribe wraps up the meeting with a summary of the actions noted against each problem invoice and the responsible parties for those actions.
 Raising this aloud gives everyone the opportunity to acknowledge what’s required of them, as well as raise any discrepancies.
 With corrections made, these actions should be collated and disseminated to all meeting attendees as soon as possible after the meeting’s close.

 Now that you’re ready to maximise the effectiveness of your credit control meetings, just how often should you be having them?

 Depending on the size of your business, and your finance team itself, somewhere between weekly and fortnightly will give you the best frequency to ensure issues are identified, disseminated, and dealt with in due course.
 Your best bet is to test each, over a period of a month or so, to see what works best for your team.

 Stretching out to monthly meetings can be dangerous, leaving your business vulnerable to unchecked problems, so if you find it hard to fit the meeting in every week or two, consider combining it into your regular finance meeting.

 In addition to having effective credit control meetings, it's important to make sure your team are chasing customers in the best way possible!
-We've put together our tried and tested 8 most effective email templates for getting invoices paid, you can view the PDF here.
+You can download our tried and tested '8 most effective email templates for getting invoices paid' PDF guide here.